The Clay Therapy Guide

 This is what your body's been trying to tell you: slow down, make something, remember what it feels like to just be for a while.

-It’s the part where you learn to do it right.
-And you know what else you’ll learn?
-Right, every piece will be a little different.
-You think it’s imperfect?
+It's the part where you learn to do it right.
+And here's what you'll discover along the way: every piece will be a little different.
+Uneven slabs?
+You can fix it.
+Collapsing walls?
+You'll figure it out.
+Corners that don't meet?
+You'll get there.

-No, you’ll see that imperfect isn't just acceptable, it's inevitable.
+You'll find that imperfect isn't just acceptable.
+It's inevitable.
 And beautiful.

-You can always start again.
-Second chances over and over again.
-Because it’s about the journey.
-The process.
+Second chances, over and over again.
+Because it's about the journey.
+Always the process.

 We live in pixels.
 We work in tabs.
 We socialize in notifications.
 There's nothing wrong with it.